Tbrennan6/IcelandicNow/docs/05_step_into_grammar/07_umlaut.md

 sidebar_position: 7
 title: Umlaut
 ---
 This lesson will cover a and u-umlaut in a fairly comprehensive manner, touching on some topics that we have not yet covered, but that is by design.
-This wil be an improtant page to reference later.
+This will be an important page to reference later.

 As we have noted in previous lessons, sometimes the vowels in the stems of words change.